Symbolic Equation Module

 The Symbolic Equation Module (SEM) allows students to enter answers in a variety of formats, ranging from simple numbers or letters to complex mathematical equations.
 The screenshot below shows an example of an SEM question.
 The SEM toolbar is highlighted by the red oval.

-An enlarged version of the SEM Toolbar (highlighted area above) is shown below.
+An enlarged version of the SEM Toolbar (the highlighted area above) is shown below.

 The table below provides a summary of each of the tools and their functions: